rickydo/flashcard/flashcard/README.md

 -what worked for me was heroku run rake db:seed after -heroku pg:reset HEROKU_POSTGRESQL_color
 -this resets the db
--heroku config | grep POSTGRESQL shows the db url -foreman start for using unicorn on localhost:5000 -->
+-then do heroku run rake db:migrate before seeding -heroku config | grep POSTGRESQL shows the db url -foreman start for using unicorn on localhost:5000 -->